DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/MetasploitModules/README.md

 1. Save the module at /usr/share/metasploit-framework/modules/exploit/vchat
      * This is the path for a Linux/Kali-Linux host OS
      * You will need to make the /\*/vchat directory
+1. Launch the Metasploit Famework
-1. Launch the Metasploit Famework console and run the following command:
+1. Open the Metasploit Framework console and run the following command:
 ```
 reload_all
 ```